 ErmineJ is stand-alone (desktop) software.
 It does not run in a web browser.
 All data and analysis results remain on your computer and are not uploaded anywhere.

-ErmineJ requires Java 1.6 or newer.
+ErmineJ requires Java 8 or newer.
 You can download Java for free from Oracle.
-ErmineJ will probably not work well on computers with less than 2Gb RAM (it can use 1Gb of RAM).
+ErmineJ will probably not work well on computers with less than 4Gb RAM (it can use over 1Gb of RAM).
 ErmineJ requires an internet connection to be able to automatically fetch annotation files, but otherwise will work fine “offline”.

 ErmineJ will save files to your computer’s hard drive, by default in your home directory in a directory called ermineJ.data.
 ErmineJ will also create a settings file in your home directory called ermineJ.properties, and will produce a log file called ermineJ.log.
 The log file is a just a text file and contains information useful in case of problems with the software.